Stochastic portfolio theory with price impact: Functionally generated portfolios

-In particular, if $G$ is nonincreasing in the first argument and concave in the second then $\Gamma$ is a nonnegative process.
+In particular, if $G$ is nonincreasing in the first argument and concave in the second argument, then $\Gamma$ is a nonnegative process.
 If, additionally, $G(0,\mu(0))\leq 1$ and $G(t,\cdot)$ is a nonnegative function for every $t \geq 0$ then $V^Q$ is nonnegative and $Q_i$ is nonnegative for every $i=1,\dots,d$. \end{prop} \begin{proof} The functional generation claim follows directly from \eqref{eqn:frictionless_relative_wealth} and It\^o's formula.
-If $t\mapsto G(t,\mu)$ is nonincreasing and $\mu \mapsto G(t,\mu)$ is concave then both integral terms in the representation for $\Gamma$ are nonnegative so that $\Gamma$ is too.
+If $t\mapsto G(t,\mu)$ is nonincreasing and $\mu \mapsto G(t,\mu)$ is concave then both integral terms in the representation for $\Gamma$ are nonnegative and hence $\Gamma$ is nonnegative.